 - Extra Footer & Header scripts: The Header and Footer Script text areas will allow you to add code for tools such as statistics tracking and other 3rd party services that require code to be added to the header or footer area of your site.
 One notable example would be the code for Google Analytics tracking which can be added to the header scripts box.

-Copyright on footer which we defined for template, you can remove it by open file ‘function.php’, scroll to end of this file so you can edit it.
+Copyright on footer which we defined for the template, if you’re using Free version, you must keep this copyright as the license for Free template.
+In case you paid for PRO version (or membership), you can remove it by open file ‘function.php’, scroll to end of this file so you can edit it.

-In case you have problem during using template, please read FAQs.
+In case you have the problem during using a template, please read FAQs.

-If still can’t found your problems, feel free to submit ticket support at here.
+If still can’t find your problems, feel free to submit ticket support at here.